Infrastructure and Support

 Invest in resources creatively and systematically.

-We will identify areas in which investment may be required to provide new physical infrastructure or to complement and enhance existing investments, as facilities’ inevitable obsolescence hinders Penn State’s ability to educate students and conduct research.
-We also will undertake a structured and coordinated approach to research and academic infrastructure, with the commitment of proportionally more resources to mechanisms (such as institutes) that cross traditional academic units in high-priority areas.
+We will identify areas in which investment may be required to provide new physical infrastructure or to complement and enhance existing investments, as facilities’ inevitable obsolescence hinders Penn State’s ability to properly educate students and conduct research.
+We also will undertake a structured and coordinated approach to research and academic infrastructure with the proportional commitment of additional resources to mechanisms (such as institutes) that cross traditional academic units in high-priority areas.

 Drive innovation and discovery.